akshaya-bs/True_North_Navigator/README.md

        sudo systemctl enable true_north.service
        sudo systemctl start true_north.service

 The system utilizes a GX5 IMU and NSS (Navigation Satellite System) to obtain compass readings, latitude, longitude, and altitude data.
 This configuration ensures that when the robot is aligned to True North, the Casia G can appropriately detect aircraft, birds, and other aerial objects.
+This package was used the GhostRobotics vision60 robot.

 # Troubleshooting
 Common issues and their solutions: